samdotkim/EmployeeTracker/README.md

   * **last_name** - VARCHAR(30) to hold employee last name
   * **role_id** - INT to hold reference to role employee has
   * **manager_id** - INT to hold reference to another employee that manager of the current employee.
 This field may be null if the employee has no manager

-The `seeds.sql` file can be run to pre-populate your database from our favorite characters from The Office.

-### Future Enhancements

-If time permits, there are some future enhancements, minor tweaks, and improvements I'd like to make:

-* Refactor database queries with async/await and Promises
-* Utilize an NPM package for console.table
-* Enhance logic and functionality to further update employee data